-There are several Chinese species currently in Fargesia that do not belong in either Fargesia or Borinda, as shown by laboratory investigations reported by Ye et al. 2019.
+There are many Chinese species currently in Fargesia that do not belong in either Fargesia or Borinda, as shown by molecular investigations reported by Ye et al. 2019.
 The publication of Tongpeia starts to deal with these species, which have varied characteristics, but the correct placement of them all will requires further research and will not be possible without more botanical fieldwork in China.
-The 2 species in widespread cultivation in the west both have long culm sheaths that are very loose at the apex when the shoots are young, and small dark spots on the culm sheaths where bristles arise, and less distinct leaf blade vein tessellation than other temperate genera, as do the additional taxa under investigation, and some of them also have shorter buds, but it is the dark spots on persistent culm sheaths and long-fimbriate ligules that distinguish these Tongpeia species.
+The 2 species in widespread cultivation in the west both have long culm sheaths that are loose at the apex when the shoots are young, and small very dark spots on the culm sheaths where bristles arise, and less distinct leaf blade vein tessellation than other temperate genera, as do the additional taxa under investigation, and some of them also have shorter buds, but it is the dark spots on persistent culm sheaths and long-fimbriate ligules that distinguish these Tongpeia species.